NabiilahArdini/UnsupervisedLearning/quiz.md

  - [ ] Moisture, Quakers, Clean.Cup
  - [ ] Acidity, Body, Balance

-In the principal component analysis the value of the PC produced is an eigen value obtained from the matrix covariance.
+In the principal component analysis each PC produced has an eigen value obtained from the matrix covariance.
 The greater the eigen value produced, the greater the variance captured

 4. Which of the following is NOT TRUE about PCA?
  - [ ] Because PCA tries to 'summarize' the covariance between variables of our data, it requires that the input variables to be scaled so they have the same range of measurement